Banking Checking Accounts

 info

-No transaction fees and ATM fee refunds worldwide.2021 FDIC insured up to the applicable limits.22Waive the $15 monthly account fee when you maintain an average account balance of $5,000.
+No transaction fees and ATM fee refunds worldwide.2728 FDIC insured up to the applicable limits.29Waive the $15 monthly account fee when you maintain an average account balance of $5,000.

 Open Account

-Does the bank offer the features and benefits you need?
+Make sure the bank offers the features and benefits you need

 • Fee-free ATM access: How many ATMs are available?
 Does the bank reimburse out-of-network ATM transactions?

-• Annual percentage yield (APY): Does the checking account pay more than a pittance in interest on your balance?
+• Annual percentage yield (APY) or cashback rewards: Does the checking account pay more than a pittance in interest on your balance?
 How do you earn it?
+A few checking accounts offer a rewards program on your spending.

-• No overdraft fees: Does the bank offer overdraft protection if you make a payment and your balance dips temporarily?
+• Overdraft protection: Does the bank offer overdraft protection if you make a payment and your balance dips temporarily?

-• Early paycheck access: Does the bank provide optional access to funds up to two days before the direct deposit date?
+• Early access to your paycheck: Does the bank provide optional access to funds up to two days before the direct deposit date?

 • Joint accounts: If this applies to you, you might want a joint checking account with a partner or relative.

-• In-person branches: If you prefer in-person banking, choose a bank that has physical branches near you.
+• In-person branches: If you prefer in-person banking, choose a bank with physical branches near you.

-For me, for example, I prefer mobile banking to in-person, but I don't really care about ATM access or cash rewards.
-I tend to keep a relatively high balance in my checking account, too, so I don't need to worry about a minimum balance or overdraft fees.
-But your priorities in a checking account may be different, so choose what works best for you.
+I prefer mobile banking to in-person, for example, but I don't really care about ATM access or cash rewards.
+I tend to keep a relatively high balance in my checking account, so I don't need to worry about a minimum balance or overdraft fees.
+But your priorities in a checking account may be different, so choose what works for you.

 Tip